jessapp/panda-api/README.md

 # Panda API

-The Panda API is an custom API made using using the Flask-RESTFUL FLask extension.
+The Panda API is an custom API made using using the Flask-RESTFUL Flask extension.
 It references a database of all pandas currently on loan from China, and allows users to find them by country and ID.

 ![Pandas in the USA](/USA_Pandas.png "Pandas in the USA")